aadarshsingh191198/glossary_builder/README.md

 The source code related to the training of the models can be found in *notebooks* and the pretrained models on datasets can be found in *models*.

-The end to end pipeline is found in the *definition_extractor.py* script.
+The end to end pipeline can be found in the *definition_extractor.py* script.